ai/evolu-lang/README.md

-# Evolu
+# Evolu Lang

-Evolu is a programming language to automatically generate programs by evolution (genetic programming).
-Generator (genetic algorithm, particle swarm optimization or other) will use Evolu to compile bytes with random mutations (gene) to program, run and test it.
+Evolu Lang is a programming language to automatically generate programs by evolution (genetic programming).
+Generator (genetic algorithm, particle swarm optimization or other) will use Evolu Lang to compile bytes with random mutations (gene) to program, run and test it.

 It is created to be readable by human beings (instead of artificial neural networks) and easily editable and mixable for genetic